docs.rodeo

 Lastly, an application may want to style the drop target element to visually indicate the element is a drop zone.
 In this example, the drop target element uses the following styling:

-#drop_zone {
+#drop-zone {

 border: 5px solid blue;